Tonya Harding: Early life

-Tonya Maxene Harding was born on November 12, 1970, in Portland, Oregon, to LaVona Golden (b.
+Tonya Maxene Harding was born November 12, 1970, in Portland, Oregon, to LaVona Golden (b.
 1940) and Albert Harding (1933–2009).
 During Harding's youth, her father held various odd jobs (managed apartments, drove a truck, and worked at a bait & tackle store), yet was often underemployed due to poor health.
-She was raised in East Portland and began skating at age three, training with coach Diane Rawlinson.
-Harding also hunted, drag raced and learned auto mechanics from her father.
-LaVona struggled to support the family while working as a waitress and hand-sewed her daughter's skating costumes to save money.
-Harding's parents divorced after 19 years of marriage in 1987, when she was 16 years old.
-She dropped out of David Douglas High School during her sophomore year to focus on skating, and earned a General Educational Development (GED) Certificate in 1988.
+She was raised in East Portland, and began skating at age three, training with coach Diane Rawlinson.
+Harding also hunted, drag raced, and learned auto mechanics from her father.
+LaVona struggled to support the family while working as a waitress, and hand-sewed her daughter's skating costumes to save money.
+Harding's parents divorced after 19 years of marriage in 1987, when she was 16.
+She dropped out of Milwaukie High School during her sophomore year to focus on skating; she earned a General Educational Development (GED) Certificate in 1988.

 Harding claimed she was frequently abused by her mother.
 She stated that by the time she was seven years old, physical and psychological abuse had become a regular part of her life.
 LaVona admitted to one instance of hitting Harding at an ice rink.
-In January 2018, Harding's childhood friend and filmmaker, Sandra Luckow, spoke in defense of Harding's mother because she felt that the 2017 film I, Tonya stretched some truths about LaVona's character.
-Luckow said that although Harding's mother could be "egregious" towards her daughter, LaVona funded and appreciated Harding's skating lessons and had "a huge amount of humanity".
+In January 2018, Harding's childhood friend and filmmaker, Sandra Luckow, spoke in defense of Harding's mother, because she felt that the 2017 film I, Tonya stretched some truths about LaVona's character.
+Luckow said that although Harding's mother could be "egregious" towards her daughter, LaVona funded and appreciated Harding's skating lessons, and had "a huge amount of humanity."

-In Harding's 2008 authorized biography, The Tonya Tapes (written by Lynda D. Prouse from recorded interviews with Harding), she said she was the victim of acquaintance rape in 1991 and that her half-brother, Chris Davison, molested her on several occasions when she was a child.
+In Harding's 2008 authorized biography, The Tonya Tapes (written by Lynda D. Prouse from recorded interviews with Harding), she said she was the victim of acquaintance rape in 1991, and that her half-brother, Chris Davison, molested her on several occasions when she was a child.
 In 1986, Harding called the police after Davison had been sexually harassing and terrorizing her.
-He was arrested and spent a short time in prison.
-Harding said her parents were in denial about Davison's behavior and told her not to press criminal charges against him.
+He was arrested, and spent a short time in prison.
+Harding said her parents were in denial about Davison's behavior, and told her not to press criminal charges against him.
 Davison was killed in an unsolved vehicular hit-and-run accident in 1988.
-On May 3, 1994, during an interview with Rolonda Watts, Harding said that Davison was the only person in her life unworthy of forgiveness and "the only person I've ever hated."
+On May 3, 1994, during an interview with Rolonda Watts, Harding said that Davison was the only person in her life unworthy of forgiveness, and "the only person I've ever hated."